Ermias5869/Bdu-Connect/readme.md

 # Bdu connect

-## social media and order platform for bahirdar university
+## social media and order platform for bahirdar university student and teacher